 The farmer answered him, “You are right!
 My son wouldn’t study the Scriptures, and I had rashly vowed all of my possessions to God in my prayers for my son.
 But, just a couple days ago, I was absolved of the vow so that now I can pay you.
 And as for you, just as you have judged me favorably, may the Lord judge you favorably!”
 1

 This story is a strong example of resisting condemnation.
 It also parallels, “For with the measure you use, it will be measured to you.”
 Could this enlighten us to the gist of what Jesus was saying?
-The idea from the text is that the hired hand always gave the employer the benefit of the doubt by imagining the best possible motivation for his seemingly suspicious actions.
+In the story, the hired hand always gave the employer the benefit of the doubt by imagining the best possible motivation for his seemingly suspicious actions.
 This is exactly what the rabbis meant by always judging a neighbor favorably.

 This seems like a nice thought, but hardly an earth-shaking interpretation of Jesus’ words.
 But, what if we applied it to our own lives?
 Just imagine these situations and the choices you might have in your reactions: